langtech-bsc/mt-evaluation/README.md

 ##### Must-she

 > [!NOTE]
-> The distribution of the must-she resource is temporarily suspended pending clarification of the new policy adopted by TED for the use of its proprietary data [fbk-Must-she](https://mt.fbk.eu/resources/).
+> The distribution of the must-she dataset is temporarily suspended pending clarification of the new policy adopted by TED for the use of its proprietary data.
+Check: [fbk-Must-she Link](https://mt.fbk.eu/resources/).

 To run must-she, you can use the following task names, which allow you to specify the language direction to use: